 The heaviest burdens on herself doth lay.

-G K Chesterton was writing from the turn of the 20th Century and by this point Stilton had moved on to being made outside of Melton Mowbrey in Leicestershire by renowned cheesemaker Frances Pawlett.
+G K Chesterton was writing from the turn of the 20th Century.
+By this point Stilton had moved on to being made outside of Melton Mowbrey in Leicestershire by renowned cheesemaker Frances Pawlett.
 This cheese production was likely the subject of G K Chesterton’s sonnet, a creamy and complex cylindric shaped cheese with magical blue veins.